pitchtarget/pitchtarget.github.io/api/users/create.markdown

 ---
-layout: default
+layout: default_with_nav
-title: Creating a new User - Users API
+title: Create a new user
+section: Users API
+nav: users_api_links.md
 ---

-# Users API

 ## Create a new user
 In order to create a new user, you must ask username and password to your users.
 Usernames are unique in your client_id namespace, and Users API does not allow to register multiple users with the same username.